 Hugo's On The Rocks

 The younger, wilder sibling of the famous seafood eatery next door called Huggo's, this spirited joint is a terrific place to wind down the day and usher in the evening.
 Indeed, Huggo's on the Rocks is a popular outdoor bar and dance club under a thatched roof whose specialty drinks and beautiful clientele always ensure a great time.
 A light bar menu features fajitas, salads, sandwiches, and tasty appetizers and offers a cure for the late night munchies.
 Watch the sunset, and whales jump in season.
 Located in the heart of Kailua, you can easily walk to other bars and clubs and explore the town.
-For more information call +1 808-329-1493, or visit them on the web at Hugo's On The Rocks.
+Telephone: 1 808-329-1493 Web: Hugo's On The Rocks.

 Humpy's Big Island Ale House

 “For beer lovers, by beer lovers” is the slogan at Humpy's Alehouse where a huge array of beers on tap and really good bar food make for happy days and fun filled nightlife.
 Humpy's is the new spot in Kailua Kona for live music and nighttime entertainment.
 Located on Kailua's main and front street along the ocean, the pub is centrally located to be enjoyed while shopping, at the beach, or eating elsewhere along the strip.
 It's a popular hangout with both locals and visitors alike so you'll get the best of both worlds.
 Any night of the week you can stroll in and find a crowd.
-For more information call +1 808-324-2337, or visit them on the web at Humpy's Big Island Ale House.
+Telephone: 1 808-324-2337 Web: Humpy's Big Island Ale House.

 Tropical drinks, beautiful scenery, and a short walk to the water – if the world were a fair place, every town would have a joint like this.
 At the exotic little cabana bar, you can sip your favorite mixed drink (mai tais and margaritas are always the biggest hits), get a bit of sun, and feel the sand between your toes.
 Since this bar is on the west side of the island, guests will be treated to the best seat on the island for the spectacular sunsets.
 Dress up or go casual here, either way it's all about the sunsets and the exotic drinks.
-For more information call +1 808-325-8000, or visit them on the web at Beach Tree.
+Telephone: 1 808-325-8000 Web: Beach Tree.

 Blue Dragon Restaurant & Musquarium

 Blue Dragon Coastal Cuisine & Musiquarium is known for giving guests a really good time.
 Always crowded with locals and visitors alike dancing away the evening and taking breaks for bites of delicious food.
 The menu is locally based and presents local fish, meats and produce.
 The menu also notes which items are vegetarian, vegan and/or gluten free.
 The live music is a big draw here, and often times the place turns into a club like atmosphere.
 Children are welcome and there's a keiki menu, but it's best to bring them earlier on in the night before the party scene gets going.
-For more information call +1 808-882-7771, or visit them on the web at Blue Dragon Restaurant & Musquarium.
+F Telephone: 1 808-882-7771 Web: Blue Dragon Restaurant & Musquarium.

 Manta & Pavilion Wine Bar

 Any west side morning should start with the breakfast buffet at Manta & Pavilion Wine Bar.
 This is the place for long, leisurely breakfasts and chit chat over made-to-order waffles and omelets, fresh tropical fruits and juices, healthy whole grain cereals and various delicacies from the pastry kitchen with a cup of Big Island coffee.
 This is the Mauna Kea's breakfast buffet, with its ocean-overlook and birdsong symphony, and this is what your family will remember.
 Later on in the day venture to the exquisite crescent shaped white sand beach out front.
 You won't have to venture any further for great food or beach time.
-For more information call +1 808-977-4589, or visit them on the web at Manta & Pavilion Wine Bar.
+Telephone: 808-977-4589 Web: Manta & Pavilion Wine Bar.